 - 1. Read the assigned material.
 That includes following the numeric examples closely and writing down questions about anything not entirely clear.
 You are expected to read the text, in full. - 2.
 Complete the homework assignments (and turn them in on time).
 Nearly all students who fail this course fail primarily because they either do not complete their homework assignments, or do not complete them on time.
 I do not know of a single student who has failed who has also turned in all completed homework assignments on time. - 3.
 Attend the class sessions.
 If you must miss a class, it is your responsibility to come to my office hours, or your TA's office hours, and find out what you've missed.
 Missing class, for whatever reason, does not entitle you to any special treatment or relaxed deadlines.
 Do not fall behind! - 4.
 Attend your lab section.
 Lab sections are not optional.
 In order to complete the homework problems, you will need to learn how to use the computer program SPSS, which will only be covered in lab.
-If you know you will have to miss a lab, let your TA know and try to attend a different lab section. - 5.
+If you know you will have to miss a lab, let your TA know and try to attend a different lab section.
+Lab sections are not, however, interchangeable.
+Unless you've made a special arrangement, you are to attend your own session. - 5.
 Ask questions.
 This is an introduction to statistical methods in psychology.
 You are not expected to know anything about this topic yet.
 Therefore, no question is a "dumb" question.
 If you don't understand something, speak up!
 This is the only way I will know when I am not explaining something clearly.
-You can ask questions in class, by e-mail, and in office hours. - 6.
-Study for quizzes.
-The quizzes will focus on your conceptual understanding of course material covered in lecture, labs, and readings.
-The best way to study for quizzes is to attend all classes/labs, complete all assignments, do all your reading, and ask questions when you don't understand something.
-Quizzes will cover different material from what is on HWs!
+You can assume that if you have a question, others probably do too. - 6.
+Study for exams.
+The exams will focus on your conceptual understanding of course material covered in lecture, labs, and readings.
+The best way to study for exams is to attend all classes/labs, complete all assignments, do all your reading, and ask questions when you don't understand something.
+Exams will cover different material from what is on HWs!